 Tommy and Tuppence

 This is the only series you may want to read in order, since the couple meets as carefree young people in the first novel and are several decades into their marriage by their last.
-Tommy and Tuppence start out post-WWI, full of excitement but without anything interesting to do, and stumble into a career looking for adventure and solving crimes.
+Tommy and Tuppence start out post-World War I, full of excitement but without anything interesting to do, and stumble into a career looking for adventure and solving crimes.
 They appear in four novels and one book of short stories.

-Other Recurring Characters
+Other Recurring Agatha Christie Characters

 Superintendent Battle and Inspector Japp are regular foils to Poirot, not quite bumbling police detectives, but reliant on Poirot to help them crack the case.